TM Gravis Clean Energy Income Fund

 Financial institutions exclusion

-Exclude all companies in the banking, insurance, finance and related sectors.
+Exclude all companies in the banking, insurance and finance sectors.

 Exclude banks with significant fossil fuel investments